viamrobotics/docs/docs/services/motion/_index.md

       Their poses are relative to the *origin* of the specified frame.
       A geometry associated with the frame of an arm with a pose of {X: 0, Y: 0, Z: -10} will be interpreted as being 10mm below the base of the arm, not 10mm below the end effector.
       This is different from `destination` and `componentName`, where poses are relative to the distal end of a frame.
-  - **Transforms**: These are a list of `PoseInFrame` messages that specify arbitrary other transformations that will be ephemerally added to the frame system at solve time.
+  - **Transforms**: A list of `PoseInFrame` messages that specify arbitrary other transformations that will be ephemerally added to the frame system at solve time.

 - `extra` [(map[string]interface{})](https://pkg.go.dev/google.golang.org/protobuf/types/known/structpb): A generic struct, containing extra options to pass to the underlying RPC call.